Refah Bank

-Bank Refah Kargaran, also known as Bank Refah (in بانک رفاه, Bank Refah), is one of Iran's major banks.
+Refah Kargaran Bank, also known as Refah Bank (in بانک رفاه, Bank Refah), is one of Iran's major banks.
 Bank Refah, with its headquarters in Tehran, Iran, is a retail commercial bank owned and controlled by Social Security Organization of Iran.
-Bank Refah provides a full range of products and services to more than a million clients.
-Its SWIFT address is REFAIRTH.
+Refah Bank provides a range of products and services.

 History

 The workers' bank

-Bank Refah was established in 1960 to provide basic banking services to the Iranian workers.
-Those services included collection of insurance premiums, payment of salaries and pensions, mortgages and personal loans.
+Refah is very nice Insurance premiums, payment of salaries and pensions, mortgages and personal loans.
 Bank Refah was categorized as a non-commercial bank until it was nationalized in 1979 less than a year after the Islamic Revolution.
 With the Nationalization law passed by the Islamic Majlis of Iran, the bank's ownership was transferred to the government.
 It was also recategorized as a commercial bank.